swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 #### Partial validation for the `ConvertibleFromBytes` protocol

 `ConvertibleFromBytes` conformances may undergo some validation by the compiler at a later time.
 The compiler can enforce that all of a type's stored properties conform to `ConvertibleFromBytes`.
-It cannot directly enforce the absence of semantic constraints on the type's fields, but we may choose to accept a roundabout way of supporting its absence, such as if all the stored properties are `public` and mutable (`var` bindings).
+It cannot directly enforce the absence of semantic constraints on the type's stored properties, but we may choose to accept a roundabout way of supporting its absence, such as if all the stored properties are `public` and mutable (`var` bindings).

 #### Support for types imported from C

 The Clang importer could be taught which basic C types support these protocols.
 It would be useful to have a way to declare a conformance to these protocols for C types which are aggregates.
-For example, we could relax the restriction that these conformances can only be declared in a type's owning module, for imported C types only.
+For example, we could relax the restriction that these conformances can only be declared in a type's containing module, for imported C types only.

 #### Support for tuples and SIMD types